lmm-1997/GSAFuzz/README.md

 # Usage
 The Usage of GSA-Fuzz is the same as AFL's.
 # Others
-if you use MutiFuzz/desockmulti, please kindly help to cite our paper:
+if you use GSA-Fuzz, please kindly help to cite our paper: